What is an aneurysm?

 An injury to an artery from a knife or gunshot

-A bacterial or fungal infection in your artery—this can happen from injecting street drugs, such as heroin
+A bacterial or fungal infection in your artery—this can happen from injecting illicit drugs, such as heroin

 What are the symptoms of an aneurysm?

 Some aneurysms don't cause any symptoms.
 Symptoms depend on where the aneurysm is in your body and on its size.

 An aneurysm in your leg usually doesn't cause symptoms unless a blood clot forms in the aneurysm.
 If you have a blood clot, it may leave the aneurysm and block blood flow in your foot and make it painful, numb, and cool.

 An aneurysm in your neck can form a blood clot that travels to your brain and cause a stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
 As with all organs in the body, the brain needs oxygen and nutrients... read more .

 An aneurysm in your brain may cause a headache.
 If a brain aneurysm bursts it will cause bleeding around your brain (called a subarachnoid hemorrhage Subarachnoid Hemorrhage A subarachnoid hemorrhage is bleeding in the space that surrounds the brain.
 It's a medical emergency that can be fatal or cause long-lasting brain damage.
 Subarachnoid hemorrhage happens when... read more ) that causes a severe headache and can be fatal.

 Sometimes an aneurysm gets infected.
 Infected aneurysms cause pain and swelling.

 How can doctors tell if I have an aneurysm?